-Antibacterial soaps and cleansers for sensitive skin or are gentle on skin are the best to use for your tattoos.
-These products usually avoid harsh sulfates which actually dry out your skin.
-Always read the ingredients label to double check!
+Antibacterial soaps and cleansers for sensitive skin or are gentle on the skin are the best to use for your tattoos.
+These products usually avoid harsh sulfates, which actually dry out your skin.
+Always read the ingredients label to double-check!

 How Often Should You Wash Your Tattoo?